Dutch Oven Camp Cooking - How To Use A Dutch Oven

 If your oven is aluminum you only have to do one simple step – wash the oven in soap and water.
 This should remove any coating.
 However, if you treat the aluminum pan like a cast iron and season it (see steps below) then the oven will have almost a non-stick surface.

 Prior to seasoning, wash the Dutch oven with warm water.
 Some experts suggest that when an oven is new is the only time you should use soap.
 Most experts; however, suggest only using a good scrubbing with steel wool and some elbow grease.
 For a cast iron oven, you need to follow a seasoning process.
 Aside from removing the protective coating, there are many reasons to season your cast iron Dutch oven.
-Here are a few:
+Here are a few important reasons:

-Note: if you have a fireplace in your home, you can use this to season your oven.
+Note: If you have a fireplace in your home, you can use this to season your oven.
 Its best to have a hook in the fireplace.
 If the chimney flue has a good draw, it can minimize the grease smoke in the house.

 Outdoor method C: